Causes and Symptoms of Bloat in Dogs

 3. Abdominal Fluid

 Although less common than the first two causes, fluid in the abdomen can certainly lead to a distended or “bloated” appearance.
-This can be from a variety of problems including heart failure, low body protein, cancer, and even bleeding from other organs.
+This can be from a variety of problems including heart failure, low body protein (sometimes due to problems with the liver or kidneys), cancer, and even bleeding from other organs.
 Free abdominal fluid occurs more commonly in older dogs and is often associated with more severe disease.

 Treatment options depend on the underlying cause.
 Identifying the type of fluid as well as making sure the dog is stable is the first step in diagnosing most underlying conditions.